wood-and-steel/wood-and-steel-bgio/docs/PHASES_IMPLEMENTATION.md

 ### 1. Setup Phase
 - **Purpose**: Each player chooses their starting cities and receives a private contract
 - **Flow**:
-  - Players take turns selecting two starting cities
+  - Players take turns selecting from available starting city pairs
   - Upon selection, a private contract is automatically generated using starting contract logic
   - Player's turn automatically ends after choosing cities
   - Phase ends when all players have at least one private contract
+- **Available Starting City Pairs** (limited to 6 options):
+  1. Quebec City & Montreal
+  2. Boston & Portland ME
+  3. Philadelphia & New York
+  4. Washington & Philadelphia
+  5. Raleigh & Norfolk
+  6. Charleston & Savannah
 - **UI Changes**:
   - Top bar shows "Phase: Setup"
-  - Input field prompts for "city 1, city 2"
+  - Dropdown selector shows available city pairs
+  - Once a pair is chosen, it's removed from the dropdown for subsequent players
-  - Button labeled "Choose Starting Cities"
+  - Button labeled "Choose Starting Cities" (disabled until a pair is selected)
-  - No "End Turn" button (auto-advances)
+  - No "End Turn" button (auto-advances after selection)
   - Market contracts and independent railroads are hidden
 - **Note**: There is no special "starting" contract type.
 The `generateStartingContract` function uses different business logic to create the contract, but the resulting contract is a regular private contract (type: "private").